-After you accept a semester long co-op and check in with the Field Experience Office, you may also need to check with the following campus offices:
+After you accept a semester long co-op position and check in with the Field Experience Office, you may also need to check in with the following campus offices:

 213 Whitmore Administration Building

-If necessary, change your graduation date with the Registrar’s Office so that you will be able to pre-register for the semester when you will return to campus.
+If necessary, change your graduation date in SPIRE with the Registrar’s Office so that you will be able to pre-register for classes for the semester when you will return to campus.

 235 Whitmore Administration Building

-Remember to cancel housing for the semester you’ll be away and arrange housing for the semester after your co-op.
+If you are living in on-campus housing, remember to cancel on-campus housing for the semester you’ll be away and arrange for on-campus housing for the semester after your co-op.

 Financial Aid Services